pharmacome/conso/README.md

 </h1>

 <p align="center">
-This is an ontology developed during the Human Brain Pharmacome project.
-It containing terms representing chemistry, molecular biology, epidemiology, and pathology relevant to neurodegenerative disease.
+This ontology, developed during the <a href="https://pharmacome.github.io">Human Brain Pharmacome project</a>, contains terms representing chemistry, molecular biology, epidemiology, and pathology relevant to neurodegenerative disease.
 </p>

 <p align="center">
   <a href="#contents">Contents</a> •
   <a href="#contributing">Contributing</a> •
-  <a href="#build">Build</a>
+  <a href="#build">Build</a> •
   <a href="#license">License</a>
 </p>